lbase/bpvitals/README.md

 merged report_work into main after adding values to ketone combo boxes. created new branch more_rep from main   Onward also deleted tables in database that were no longer in use.

+**Tuesday, May 7, 2024 10:29:49 AM EDT**
+made new branch called dataclass base off of more_rep branch.
+Will try using dataclases and sqlalchemy orms classes to access database can always go back to more_rep